 The most prominent way Luke presented authoritative words was to record speeches.
 Rather than simply commenting on the teaching of the church, Luke regularly recorded extensive discourses, allowing the Lord's authoritative representatives to speak for themselves as active characters in his history.

-In fact, about 30% of Acts is composed of debates, dialogues, monologues, sermons and other types of oral presentations.
+In fact, about thirty percent of Acts is composed of debates, dialogues, monologues, sermons and other types of oral presentations.
 This is a far higher percentage of speech material than we find in other ancient narratives, probably because Luke relied on speeches as an appeal to the authority of the apostles.
 Altogether, there are about 24 speeches in Acts: eight from Peter, nine from Paul, one from Stephen, one from James, and a few from others.
 And the vast majority of these speeches are made by apostles; the rest are mostly made by prophets and prominent church leaders.